BWS | Reduce Cart Abandonment

 The Problem

 Add-to-cart and conversion rates have dropped significantly in the BWS funnel, with 85% of order loss occurring on the website—$7.5 million from desktop and $5.7 million from mobile.
 Cart abandonment was up, with 35% happening during checkout.
+Payment-related errors were a major contributor, driving 56% of errors on mobile and 48% on desktop.

 Role: UX Designer, UX Researcher